peponi/fxos-app-todo-couchdb-sync/README.md

 ![screenshot](_assets/just-do-it.jpg)

-# Todo WebApp
+# My Custom Todo WebApp

 > It's a WebApp optimzed for [Firefox OS 1.0 up to 2.5](https://www.mozilla.org/de/firefox/os/), but will works on Android and iOS too

->
-> Goal is to build a todo app who provide sever synchronization, dependencies and prioritization
+Goal is to build a todo app who provide

+* sever synchronization
+* export, import
+* dependencies
+* prioritization

 ## Build with